 Unfortunately, just like the Rolling Stones song you can’t always get what you want.
 When that happens, all that’s left to do is be civil and tell him that you want to keep being friends and mean it.
 Tell him that you feel better for getting everything off your chest, and you’re ready for whatever comes after.
 These things only really get weird when you get upset for not receiving the response you’re hoping for.
 Remember love requires two, and if he’s not feeling it, it isn’t meant to be.

-Being candid with our feelings is something we’re told to do, but we’re never taught how to tell a guy you like him.
-Even once you get the hang of it, it’s not easy.
+Being candid with our feelings is something we’re told to do, but we’re never taught how.
+Even once you get the hang how to tell a guy you like him, it’s not easy.
 The best you can do is share how you feel and hope for the best.
-And if things don’t work out, try again next time!
+And when things don’t work out – try again next time!